eclipse-edc/MinimumViableDataspace/README.md

 To make the catalogs available, Provider Corp also hosts a catalog server that is shared between the catalog server, "provider-qna"" and "provider-manufacturing".

-Both Consumer Corp and Provider Corp operate an IdentityHub each.
-Note that This is necessary, because those three share the same `participantId`, and thus, the same set of credentials.
+Both Consumer Corp and Provider Corp each operate an IdentityHub.
+Note that on the provider side, three runtimes share the same `participantId`, and thus, the same set of credentials, and by extension, the same identity.
+So the IdentityHub represents "identities" rather than individual runtimes.
 A catalog server is a stripped-down EDC runtime, that only contains modules for servicing catalog requests.

 Consumer Corp has a connector plus its own IdentityHub.